History of Hungary before the Hungarian conquest: Starčevo culture 6200–4500 BC

+Criş-Körös culture, ~6200 BC

 Neolithic settlement begins with the Criş-Körös culture, carbon-dated to around 6200 BC.

+Linear Pottery, 5500–4500 BC

 In the Middle Neolithic, the Western Linear Pottery culture in Transdanubia and the Satu-Mare (Szatmar) and Eastern Linear pottery (called "Alföld Linear Pottery" in Hungary) in the east, developed into Želiezovce (Slovakia) and Szakálhát and Bükk, respectively.

+Vinča culture ~5400–4500 BC

+Farming technology first introduced to the region during the First Temperate Neolithic was developed further by the Vinča culture.
+It was noted for dark-burnished pottery, and fuelling a population boom and producing some of the largest settlements in prehistoric Europe.

+Tisza culture, ~5400–4500 BC

+The Tisza culture is a Neolithic archaeological culture of the Alföld plain in modern-day Hungary, Western Romania, Eastern Slovakia, and Ukrainian Zakarpattia Oblast in Central Europe.
+The culture is dated to between 5400 BCE and 4500/4400 BCE.

+Tiszapolgár culture 4500–4000 BC

 The Late Neolithic Tisza culture was followed by the Eneolithic Tiszapolgár and Bodrogkeresztúr cultures.
 These cultures were part of the broader cultural complex known as Old Europe or the Danube civilization.

+Bodrogkeresztúr culture 4000 to 3600 BC.

+The Bodrogkeresztúr culture is best known for its seventy cemeteries.
+Which show clear genetic links with the preceding Tiszapolgár culture.
+Bodrogkeresztúr cemetieres make clear distinctions between males and females.

+Sopot culture, ~5000 BC

+The Sopot culture is a neolithic archaeological culture that was first identified in eastern Slavonia in modern-day Croatia, and was since also found in several sites in Hungary.

+Baden Culture, 3600–2800 BC

-The Baden culture (circa 3600 – 2800 BCE) was a Copper Age (Chalcolithic) archaeological culture found in Central Europe.
+The Baden culture was a Copper Age (Chalcolithic) archaeological culture found in Central Europe.
 In Hungarian and Slovakian sites, cremated human remains were often placed in anthropomorphic urns, whereas in Nitriansky Hrádok, a mass grave has been found.
 The only known cemetery with individual graves was found in an early Baden ("Boleráz phase") site is Pilismarót, in Komárom-Esztergom County, which also contained a few examples of goods possibly exported from the Stroke-ornamented ware culture (centred in what is now Poland).
 The Baden culture is claimed by some scholars to have been an early example of an Indo-European culture in Central Europe.